Dave-Gilbert/w2eb/README.md

 # Bugs

-*The current version should be considered in development and not entirely ready for general consumption.*
+*The current version, as of July 2019, should be considered unstable and not entirely ready for general consumption.
+While many core features work correctly there are several important parts of Wikipedia articles that are difficult to read and require better simplification.*

 Information is extracted from Wikipedia by crawling or scraping their web pages.
 A better strategy would be to access their content database